M4 Smart Motorway project

 - Read the fact sheets about entry ramp signalling and specific project impacts

-Timing of construction has not yet been confirmed but is expected to start in 2017 and be completed within three years, subject to weather.
+The first stage of construction is expected to start in the next few months, and will be fully operational within three years, subject to weather.

 - Review of Environmental Factors displayed for community comment